Ribotot-anonymous/Project-1/README.md

 # Semi-supervised-with-DINO

-Descriptions of our PyTorch implementation are available after paper acceptance.
+Descriptions of our PyTorch implementation will upload later.

 ## Announcement
 This GitHub account was created to comply with INTERSPEECH's double-blind regulations, and it will be relocated to a different address once the acceptance results are published.